*Memo:

 .

-pop() can remove and throw the last element from a set as shown below. *There are no arguments:
+pop() can remove and throw an arbitrary element from the set as shown below:

-clear() can remove all elements from a list. *There are no arguments:
+clear() can remove all elements from the set as shown below:

 union() can return all the elements of the set and *others